-Olivier Mosset, Steve DiBenedetto, Michael Scott, Alan Uglow, David Diao, Jessica Stockholder, Steven Parrino, Matthew McCaslin, Aimee Morgana
+Olivier Mosset, Steve DiBenedetto, Michael Scott, Alan Uglow, David Diao, Jessica Stockholder, Matthew McCaslin, Aimee Morgana

-The Consortium Museum presents a new thematic display of artworks from its permanent collection focused on art made in New York in the 1980s and the early 1990s.
+The Consortium Museum presents a new thematic display of artworks from its permanent collection focused on art made in New York in the 1980s.
 The Consortium Museum collection holdings are particularly rich in works from this era, which requires a 2-part presentation.
 This second part is a follow-up to New York, The 1980s; Part 1 (24 November 2018 - 13 October 2019)

 If geometric abstraction is still very present, most specifically with artworks by Alan Uglow, David Diao, Olivier Mosset and Michael Scott, it starts to disintegrate within Steve DiBenedetto’s paintings that leave the influence of the Neo-Geo art movement behind to take a much more organic appearance inspired by writer Don DeLillo’s mazelike plots and bridge the gap between literary and artistic Postmodernisms.